Julian Byng, 1st Viscount Byng of Vimy: Governor General of Canada

 The Baron and Baroness Byng of Vimy as the viceregal couple of Canada.

 After Byng was made in July 1921 a Knight Grand Cross of the Order of St. Michael and St. George, it was announced on 2 August that King George V had approved the recommendation of his British prime minister, David Lloyd George, to appoint Byng as his representative in Canada.
 The designation proved less controversial than his predecessor, Victor Cavendish, 9th Duke of Devonshire, due partly to the General's popularity, but also because the practice of prior consultation with the Canadian prime minister, at that time Arthur Meighen, was revived.
 Byng had not been Meighen's first choice for presentation to the King, since he preferred someone with more civilian credentials.
 Nevertheless, Byng was eventually chosen because he was both willing and available.

 The Governor General travelled the length and breadth of the country, meeting with Canadians wherever he went.
 He also immersed himself in Canada's culture and came to particularly love ice hockey, rarely missing a game played by the Ottawa Senators.
 His wife Lady Byng, also a hockey fan, would donate a trophy to the National Hockey League starting in 1925 to be handed out each year to the player who best exhibited gentlemanly and sportsmanlike conduct on the ice while maintaining a high level of play; the trophy, known as the Lady Byng Memorial Trophy, is still awarded to this day.

-He was also fond of the Royal Agricultural Winter Fair, held each year in Toronto, and established the Governor General's Cup to be presented at the competition.
+He was fond of the Royal Agricultural Winter Fair, held each year in Toronto, and established the Governor General's Cup to be presented at the competition.
 He was the first Governor General of Canada to appoint Canadians as his aides-de-camp (one of whom was future Governor General Georges Vanier) and approached his vice-regal role with enthusiasm, gaining popularity with Canadians on top of that received from the men he had commanded on the European battlefields.
 Lord Byng also named and inaugurated the first annual Warriors' Day Parade military parade in Toronto in 1921.